Discover Swiss Financial Secrets That Maximize Your Money!

 Since Alpian uses Interactive Brokers as a custody bank, I thought it would be interesting to compare with Investart.

 Investart is a Robo-advisor that uses Interactive Brokers as well.
-They are offering direct investment in ETFs with a very high level of customization.
+It offers direct investment in ETFs with a very high level of customization.

 From an investment perspective, I would say that both services offer similar platforms.
 Of course, you will get human supervision with Alpian, but you must balance how much that is worth.